Electric scooters and hoverboards serve two very different purposes.

 Electric scooters vs hoverboards

-For transportation, electric scooters are far superior to hoverboards.
+For transportation and commuting, electric scooters are superior to hoverboards.
 Electric scooters are safer, easier to use, faster, have more range, climb better, and are better suited for heavier adults.
 They have been around longer, and are a much more tested and proven technology.
-Only consider a hoverboard over an electric scooter if you are curious about trying a fun new rideable.
+Consider a hoverboard over an electric scooter only if you are looking for a fun new rideable and are not too concerned with practicality.

-While it is impossible to know for sure, I believe hoverboards are the least safe rideable on the market.
+Hoverboards are arguably the least safe rideable on the market.

-Electric scooters can go quite fast.
+Electric scooters can go quite fast, on the other hand.
 The fastest electric scooters can go so fast that the consequences can be dire.
 But the vast majority of people will never ride anywhere close to those speeds.

 Most of the time, electric scooters and hoverboards are ridden at comparable speeds.
-Electric scooters are half a level faster.
+Electric scooters are usually ridden a bit faster.

 What makes hoverboards unsafe is the lack of handles.

-Learning to ride a hoverboard is not that hard, but it is certainly harder than riding a scooter.
-During the learning period, and even after that, falling down is far more likely with a hoverboard.
+Learning to ride a hoverboard is not that hard, but it is certainly a lot harder than riding a scooter.
+During the learning period, and even after that, falling down is far more common with a hoverboard.

 Electric scooters do require some balancing from the rider.
-But riding them is very easy.
+But riding an electric scooter is very easy.
 Accelerating and steering are done in a very straightforward way.
 The process of driving is much easier.
-That makes electric scooters pretty safe compared to hoverboards.
+That makes electric scooters quite safer than hoverboards.

 In the budget category, hoverboards and electric scooters will have comparable prices.
 They will range anywhere from $300 up to $600.
-I’d say that the prices are about the same.
+The prices are about the same.

 In the higher-end category, though, electric scooters are far more expensive.
-The most expensive scooters can cost more than $5000.
+The most expensive scooters can cost more than $5000, or even $10000 in some cases.
 There is nothing in the hoverboard world that is even remotely close to that price yet.

-We could say that electric scooters are more expensive.
+We could say that electric scooters are more expensive because of that.
 But most people will shop in the budget or middle price range categories.
 Very few people will spend more than $1000 on a rideable.

 To get a better picture, let’s compare a hoverboard and an electric scooter made by the same company.